 Article VI

-CONTINUING DISCLOSURE MEMORANDUM and event notice filing
+Annual DisclosureS and event notice filing

 Section 6.1.
-Continuing Disclosure Memorandum Preparation and Submission.
-The Disclosure Compliance Officer will prepare or cause the preparation of the Continuing Disclosure Memorandum each year.
-The Disclosure Compliance Officer will cause the Continuing Disclosure Memorandum to be filed with the MSRB on EMMA each year before the deadline required by the Continuing Disclosure Undertaking.
-If the Issuer has engaged a third-party to submit the Continuing Disclosure Memorandum on the Issuer’s behalf, the Disclosure Compliance Officer will request and review confirmation that such filing has been timely made as required.
+Annual Financial Information Preparation and Annual Disclosures Submission.
+The Disclosure Compliance Officer will prepare or cause the preparation of the Annual Financial Information each year.
+The Disclosure Compliance Officer will cause the Annual Disclosures to be filed with the MSRB on EMMA each year before the deadline required by the Continuing Disclosure Undertaking, which is January 15th or as soon as practicable.
+If the Issuer has engaged a third-party to submit the Annual Disclosures on the Issuer’s behalf, the Disclosure Compliance Officer will request and review confirmation that such filing has been timely made as required.

 Section 6.2.
 Event Notice Submissions.
 As necessary, the Disclosure Compliance Officer shall coordinate with those other employees and agents of the Issuer most likely to become aware of the occurrence of a Material Event to ensure such employee or agent promptly notifies the Disclosure Compliance Officer upon the occurrence of a Material Event.
 After obtaining actual knowledge of the occurrence of any event that the Disclosure Compliance Officer believes may constitute an event requiring an Event Notice, the Disclosure Compliance Officer will consult with counsel to assist with the determination of whether an Event Notice is required under the Continuing Disclosure Undertaking.
 If it is determined that an Event Notice is required, the Disclosure Compliance Officer will cause an Event Notice to be filed on EMMA.